mik3ymikes/BeCityWatch/README.md

    factory_bot_rail-This gem is used for creating and managing test data.
 It provides a convenient and flexible way to define and build model instances

+5. This API utilizes over 50 tests to ensure validity.

+Models-Test were written